FAQ's For Getting Started!

 Generally, late entrance to class is discouraged.
 Classes begin promptly and the first minutes of class are spent eliminating distractions and seeking peace and focus, therefore, tardy arrivals can be disruptive.
 That being said, we do not want you to miss out on your practice because you encountered some extra traffic or had difficulty parking.
 Please aim to arrive 10 to 15 minutes early, but if you arrive late anyway, please come in quietly.
 If the class is full, we cannot admit late arrivals.

 Are there any yoga studio etiquette guidelines I should be aware of?

 Relax!
 Here are a few quick tips for the yoga newbie!

-- Keep the practice room quiet and peaceful.
-Socializing is strongly encouraged in the lobby.
+Keep the practice room quiet and peaceful.
+Socializing is strongly encouraged in the store and lounge.

 Can I bring a friend to try out a class and let them use one of my passes?

 Yes, you can bring a friend!
 And there are a couple different ways to gift them a pass...